StarGaze210/FYP-LelengauKch/README.md

 # FYP-LelengauKch
-Public hosting of FYP APK installer file, available for Android platform
+Public hosting of FYP files and APK installer file, available for Android platform